Alpine Marsh Marigolds, Caltha leptose, thrive in a wet, boggy zone.

 Page Updates

 We are really happy to have recently received four images to complete our State Butterfly page.
 Thanks so much for helping out.
-You can see the page by clicking here
+You can see the page by clicking here.

 Also, our State and Provincial Insects page is just about completed, thanks to the three images we were sent including Quebec, the only Canadian province with an official insect.
 All we need now to complete the page is Oregon's state insect which happens to be a butterfly: the Oregon Swallowtail Butterfly.
 If you are able to help out by contributing this missing image, it would be really appreciated.
 You can check out the page by clicking here.
 Thank you!
+A Little Reminder

 Don't forget to provide your bird visitors with a source of clean, fresh water.
 Birds drink and bathe in the same dishes so be sure to give those dishes a regular cleaning with some mild soapy water followed by a good rinse.
 The birds will be really thankful.
+Tips from the Inn

-some birds had a bit of trouble eating them.
+We still have some berries in the freezer from last autumn and noticed that some birds had a bit of trouble eating them.
 This Hermit Thrush was one and would grab a berry and take it away to consume.

 Since we wanted to watch the visitors consume the food on the feeding station, we chopped up the berries.
 Now the Hermit Thrush hangs around a bit longer to eat.